Ryan-Saha/Ryan-Saha/README.md

 - 👋 Hi, I’m @Ryan-Saha
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Python and java
-- 📫 You can reach me at skidrrr#9722 on discord
+- 📫 You can reach me nowhere I guess

 <!---
 Ryan-Saha/Ryan-Saha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.